ivanachillee/starbucks-marketing/README.md

 # Starbucks Marketing: The statistics of coffee transactions.
-We all love coffee, right?
-That's why a lot of people use Starbucks Rewards, the Starbucks program that earns you benefits with your purchases, but it goes beyond that: customer spending descriptive statistics, offer analysis & optimisation, demographical clustering, and purchase prediction.
-The data science behind customer spending and loyalty programs.
-All of those things are included in this project.
+The Starbucks Rewards Program is the signature loyalty program of Starbucks, it comes with a card, an app, and plenty of special offers ready to be taken by their most loyal customers who are ready to pay what it gets to get their daily warm coffee.
+A portion of the Starbucks Rewards dataset has been released to the public so it can be freely explored, analysed and modelled.

 ## Overview
-This project makes use of the [Starbucks App Customer Rewards Program Open Data](https://www.kaggle.com/blacktile/starbucks-app-customer-reward-program-data) made available by Starbucks.
-Data cleaning, preprocessing, dimensional merges, deep EDA, and predictive modelling have been combined in order to develop this project.
+This project makes use of the [Starbucks App Customer Rewards Program Open Data](https://www.kaggle.com/blacktile/starbucks-app-customer-reward-program-data) to analyse how each special offer made by Starbucks impacts different segments of their customer base, clustered by age, gender, and income; classify and measure transaction volumes across these variables and groups; and make use of predictive classification modelling in order to determine which offers are likely to succeed or not, giving room to different applications such as simulation playgrounds, user-specific offer creation, general offer fine-tuning, among other different ranges of model usability.

 ## Contributing
 Feel free to fork this repository and use the research of this project to build upon.
 If you have any question, please open an issue to discuss your inquiry.